-Higgs production at 250 GeV is dominated by the associated production of Higgs and Z bosons ("Higgs-strahlung"), which allows the tagging of Higgs events by consideration of the mass recoiling against an identified Z boson decay.
-Almost unbiased samples of Higgs bosons can be obtained by using this technique, typically separated according to the visible Z boson decays to electrons, muons, and hadrons.
-Higgs-strahlung events with Z decays to neutrinos provide significant additional statistics.
-Key experimental observables are the Higgs bosons's branching ratios, mass, and CP properties.
+Higgs production in electon-positron collisions at 250 GeV is dominated by the associated production of Higgs and Z bosons ("Higgs-strahlung"), as shown in fig 8.1.
+Thanks to the initial state of well-defined four-momentum, this process allows the identification of Higgs bosons by considering the mass recoiling against an identified Z boson, without any reference to the decay products of the Higgs itself.
+A typical reconstructed recoil mass distribution is shown in fig 8.1.
+A sample of Higgs bosons identified in this way can be almost unbiased with respect to the Higgs decay mode, when the Z boson decays to hadrons or charged leptons.
+Higgs-strahlung events with Z decays to neutrinos provide significant additional statistics, although the bias-free identification of the Higgs bosons is not possible.